nylen/phoenix-config/README.md

 - Use modifiers + arrow keys to move windows around in a grid and between screens.
+- If Thunderbolt screen is present:
   - `Alt + Cmd` + arrows uses a 5-square grid (2 on top, 3 on bottom) on my
     Thunderbolt display, and all of my Retina display.
   - `Ctrl + Alt + Cmd` + arrows uses the left and right halves of my Thunderbolt display, and all of my Retina display.
+- If Thunderbolt screen is not present:
+  - `Alt + Cmd` + arrows uses moves windows to left/right/top/bottom half of my Retina display.
+  - `Ctrl + Alt + Cmd` + `up` maximizes windows.

 ## Code